Team Trump’s Explanations for Mueller Tirade Make Less and Less Sense

 This simply doesn’t make sense as an explanation for Trump’s blow up because this is not different from anything that has been widely reported for some time.
 For months it has been widely reported that Mueller’s questions to Trump would focus on obstruction.
 Part of the effort to secure the interview was to finish a report on questions of obstruction of justice so that the Special Counsel could move on to finish the collusion part of the probe.
 He needed to talk to Trump before he could issue a report because state of mind and intent are so central to obstruction.

-Then the Times published a report that reiterated something else we’ve known for months – in fact, Giuliani alluded to the point hours earlier: Trump can’t wait to talk to Mueller, though is attorneys are against it.
+Then the Times published a report that reiterated something else we’ve known for months — in fact, Giuliani alluded to the point hours earlier: Trump can’t wait to talk to Mueller, though his attorneys are against it.
 The Times said:

 President Trump pushed his lawyers in recent days to try once again to reach an agreement with the special counsel’s office about him sitting for an interview, flouting their advice that he should not answer investigators’ questions, three people briefed on the matter said on Wednesday.